 Series 3, Volumes 1 to 4 of the Academic Edition of the Complete Works, edited by Polina Vaidman and Ada Aynbinder (2015), include the full scores and two-piano arrangements of the 1875 and 1879 versions of the concerto only.

 Tchaikovsky's autograph full score (ф.
 88, No. 89) [view] and two-piano arrangement (ф.
-88, No. 90) [view] of the concerto are now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow.
+88, No. 90) [view] of the concerto are now preserved in the Russian National Museum of Music in Moscow.
 The piano part in the full score was inserted by a copyist, and there are numerous alterations by Tchaikovsky and others.

 According to Nikolay Kashkin and Modest Tchaikovsky, it was Tchaikovsky's original intention to dedicate the concerto to the "colossal virtuoso force" of Nikolay Rubinstein, but the composer's feelings were wounded so deeply [by Rubinstein's criticism] that Tchaikovsky subsequently changed his mind.
 The autograph full score carries a dedication to Sergey Taneyev, whose name was later struck out by the author and replaced by that of Hans von Bülow (1830–1894)

 The main theme of the first movement's Allegro con spirito comes from a Ukrainian folk song which Tchaikovsky heard from a street-singer in the Ukraine: "I heard a blind lyrical singer.
 He called himself 'lyrical' after the name of the accompanying instrument—a lyre, which nevertheless had nothing in common with the traditional lyre.
 It's remarkable that all the blind singers in the Ukraine play one and the same folk-melody endlessly.
 I partly used this tune in the first movement of my Piano Concerto" .